Submissions

 General Information

-Ceræ: An Australasian Journal of Medieval and Early Modern Studies accepts submissions for original and engaging articles of approximately 5000–8000 words, varia of up to 3000 words, and book reviews of 800–1200 words.
+Ceræ: An Australasian Journal of Medieval and Early Modern Studies accepts submissions for original and engaging articles (5000–8000 words), varia (1000–3000 words), and book reviews (800–1200 words).
 These word limits are exclusive of footnotes, appendices, and references.

 All articles and reviews published by Ceræ: An Australasian Journal of Medieval and Early Modern Studies are published under a CC BY-NC-ND license, unless otherwise specified.
 Authors retain the right to deposit a digital copy of their work in a repository that is publically available.